OlivierZal/com.melcloud.extension/README.md

 ## Introduction

-This app extends the functionality of the MELCloud Homey App.
+This app extends the functionality of the MELCloud Homey app.

+Available features:

+-   for air-to-air heat pumps: self-regulating cooling with a maximum difference of 8 °C.